mjg042/TrafficSignClassifierHW/README.md

 was able to train the model for 25 epochs and obtained a test accuracy of 97.4%.
 Validation accuracy was even better at 99.3%.

+As I mentioned above, I tried several architectures.
+I also tried many variations of each.
+There are a number of parameters that can be tweaked:

+* mu
+* sigma
+* EPOCHS
+* BATCH_SIZE
+* rate (learning rate)
+* keep_prob

+Each had some impact on testing accuracy, but none had a huge impact.
+The biggest improvements to testing accuracy came from processing and augmenting the training images and from changes to the architecture.
+The architecture that gave me the best results had more layers, more pooling, more dropouts and more flattening.
+I plan to spend some more time playing around with the architecture to get a better feel for what works and what doesn't.

 ![Plot of test accuracy][imageTestAccuracy]
 ![Test and validation accuracy][imageTestAccuracy1]